Improving your winter photography can mean wearing the correct clothing (Obviously you should be wearing gloves

 How does this make a difference?
 Your camera wants to create an image that is properly exposed, (your histogram is weighted in the middle) when it meters the scene, it analysis all the pixels and tries to make them balanced.
 During winter and caused by the snow, your camera sees the majority of the pixels are bright and thus underexposes your overall image to compensate and ends up creating an underexposed shot.
 The end results in the snow looking grey and sad, with darker objects in your shot being cast into dark black.

 The quickest fix for this is to add an exposure compensation of +1 or +2 on your camera, which tells your metering system to take the shot 1 stop brighter.
 Pow!
 Your snow is bright and white, your subject has detail and the image pops.
+For a more in-depth explanation, check out this post on how to read a histogram for winter photography.

 # 2 : Shoot Black and White